warmlyyours/kri/content/post/24-Incredible-Examples-of-Luxury-Faucets.md

 2. [Effe EF129](https://www.houzz.com/products/effe-ef-179-kitchen-faucet-with-swivel-spout-polished-chrome-prvw-vr~85446899)
 {{< postImage "Effe EF179" "/img/24sinks/Effe-EF-179-Kitchen-Faucet-with-Swivel-Spout.jpg" "/img/24sinks/Effe-EF-179-Kitchen-Faucet-with-Swivel-Spout.jpg" >}}

 Constantly cleaning up after yourself and others can be monotonous and tiresome.
 This single handle swivel spout makes the toils of daily tasks less.
-Its efficient design takes up less space than a dual handle faucet.
+Its' efficient design takes up less space than a dual handle faucet.
 One downside being you won't be able to set and adjust the actual water temperature as accurately as you would with a double handle kitchen faucet.

 3. [BESy Commercial Kitchen Faucet with Pull Down Sprayer](https://amzn.to/3EbguO6)